25-MDDN242/letterforms-hayley-c/README.md

 <img src = "/assets/linedSolid.png" alt = "Solid and lined brush calligraphy font" width = "500">

-Unssure which font to continue developing, I tried a clashing colour palette to help myself decide.
+Unsure which font to continue developing, I tried a clashing colour palette to help myself decide.
 I chose to continue with the brush calligraphy font, as I thought that this font looks better regardless of the colour palette.
 This style also allows me to better refine each of the letters to create a readable and cohesive typeface.

 <img src = "/assets/blueOrangeBrush.png" alt = "Brushstroke font in a orange and blue colour palette" width = "500">